St. Thomas Marthoma Church, Kozhencherry: Kochupally

-Worship was resumed in a temporary structure constructed on the north of the Kochupalli, where the present cemetery stands.
+Worship was resumed in a temporary structure constructed to the north of Kochupalli, where the present cemetery stands.
 The people of the locality joined the Maramon Church for worship until the church was re-established in Kozhencherry.

 Around 950 M.E.
 (1774) a new church was established in the name of Virgin Mary in the location of the present Kochupalli.